-I am trying to keep things simple this year and my holiday table setting is no exception.
-I went in search of something easy and found the white cardboard snowflake cutouts that I used as place mats at U. S. Toys/ Constructive Playthings.
-It is a store filled with lots of teacher supplies.
-They come 4 in a package.
+I am trying to keep my holiday preparations and decorating simple this year and my holiday table setting is no exception.
+I went in search of something easy, but unique to use to make the table special and came upon white cardboard snowflake cutouts at a teacher supply store.

 You can purchase them here: Large Paper Snowflakes

 The manufacturer: The Beistle Co.
 The Item: Snowflake Cutouts # 22934

 If you would prefer to make your own snowflakes, you will find an easy tutorial here.

 How to Use the Paper Snowflakes as Table Placemats

 They snowflakes are so simple to use as placemats.
 Just place one under each plate.
 No fuss – no sewing, cutting, ironing or washing!

 They are the perfect size and look so festive with glass dinner plates on top.
 My plates came from the thrift store, but you can get them here: Glass Dinner Plates, Set of 12.

 If you have a dollar store or Walmart near you, they sell glass dinner size plates, also.